 Pantomimes continued to be a valued source of income for the girls with most of them starring during the festive period.
 Anne took on her first gig as a solo singer in 2005 in a major variety show.
 Sadly the impresario of the show was inexperienced and after only three shows an unpaid cast including Anne Nolan and Bobby Davro were left without a show.
 Meanwhile Maureen had successfully auditioned for the Mrs. Johnstone role at the Phoenix.
 Becomming the fourth Sister in the role.

-Bernie was occupied with her TV role in ITV's "The Bill" but found time to star in the hit TV show 'Stars in their eyes' as Anastasia singing "Not that kind of girl" At the time Linda was busy with 'Blood Brothers' Denise was touring the UK with her Judy Garland show and The Nolans were enjoying regular work throughout the UK and overseas.
+Bernie was occupied with her TV role in ITV's "The Bill" but found time to star in the hit TV show 'Stars in their eyes' as Anastasia singing "Not that kind of girl" At the time Linda was busy with 'Blood Brothers' Denise was touring the UK with her 'Blood Brothers' before leaving the show to tour in "The Magic Of Judy Garland" a show she had toured the UK with many times previously.and The Nolans were enjoying regular work throughout the UK and overseas.
 Denise continued to tour the country during this time and was even nominated for awards for her portrayal of Mrs. Johnstone such was her stature in the role.
-Denise left 'Blood Brothers' in 2004 and Linda was pulled from the West End to take over the touring role once more.
+When Denise left 'Blood Brothers' in 2004 and Linda was pulled from the West End to take over the touring role once more.

 In 2005 Bernie recorded her first solo album 'All By Myself' which was met with critical acclaim, The album failed to make the top 100 chart, but she did have a minor chart hit with her first solo single effort 'Macushla' which reached number 39 in the UK chart.
 Later that year she took part in ITV's 'The Games' raising money for charity.
 Bernie was the eldest female on the show so it was no surprise that she came last!
 While Linda continued to star in 'Blood Brothers'.
 In 2005, a devastated Linda was diagnosed with breast cancer.
 Following a mastectomy Linda shocked the country by returning to the show after only 14 weeks absence.
 After releasing her debut album Bernie worked in Blackpool at the UK's largest theatre the 'Opera House' for the Summer with the hit show 'Soap Queens' Bernie shared top billing with Debra Stephenson from TV's 'Coronation Street.
 There was little sparkle between the two.
-Later in 2005 2 CBS Records released the album "The Singles Collection" and a 25th Anniversary box set that featured all their CBS albums and tracks never released on CD before.
+Later in 2005 CBS Records released the album "The Singles Collection" and a 25th Anniversary box set that featured all their CBS albums and tracks never released on CD before.
 That too was a massive hit.
 A remake of one of the Japanese only albums (Playback Part 2) now called 'The Nolans sing Momoe 2005' went to number 1 in the download charts, firmly cementing their stronghold on the land of the rising sun.

 2006 saw Bernie in Panto as the wicked queen in "Sleeping Beauty" She starred with Johnny Briggs (Coronation Street's Mike Baldwin) and Tina O'Brien (Coronation Street's Sarah Platt) as the Wicked Queen at Manchester Opera House in Cinderella.
 Shortly after she joined once more with Debra Stephenson in her highly rated show "Soap Queens" for a short tour.
 For the Blackpool shows she appeared with Richard Shelton from ITV's Emmerdale in "Soap Queen & Kings" on the town's North Pier.
 Bernie was devastated after the show was cancelled after just a few weeks because of poor ticket sales.
 The end of 2006 brought a new triumph for four of the girls when they entered the Guinness Book Of Records as the most number of siblings to have played a professional part in the same show at different times.

 2008 saw the release of Anne Nolan's autobiography.
 She has worked for five years on the book which she explained was "The truth".
 In May the previous year she signed the contracts.
 The book's release saw much publicity and Anne was featured on radio and television for almost a month solid.
 She undertook a one off concert in Spain that November.
 The book made it to the top five in the Times national book charts.
 A paperback release followed in early 2009.
 Maureen continued her successful run of work throughout 2008 with appearances in Mum's the Word and a six month run with the national tour of "Footloose".
 In January 2009 she rejoined Blood Brothers for the UK national tour.